AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Design and Implementation

 {\bf Reward Configuration.} When the agent makes a guess $a_{gY}$/$a_{gE}$, depending on whether the guess is correct or not, our environment assigns the reward \texttt{correct\_guess\_reward} or \texttt{wrong\_guess\_reward}.
 For all the actions taken by the RL agent (\textit{e.g.}, $a_X$, $a_{fX}$, $a_v$), the environment assigns a negative \texttt{step\_reward} to encourage the agent to find short attack sequences.
 These rewards are listed in Table~\ref{tab:config}.
-PPO is not very sensitive to the reward value combinations and we use the following rewards for the experiments: \texttt{correct\_guess\_reward} = 200, \texttt{wrong\_guess\_reward} = -10,000, and \texttt{step\_reward} = -10.
-We also explored other reward value combinations in Appendix~A. Once the sum of the reward within a episode is converged to a positive value, we use deterministic replay to extract the attack sequences.
+PPO is not very sensitive to the reward value combinations and we use the following rewards for the experiments: \texttt{correct\_guess\_reward} = 1, \texttt{wrong\_guess\_reward} = -1, and \texttt{step\_reward} = -0.01.
+For real hardware experiments, we use \texttt{step\_reward} = -0.005 to explore longer sequences.
+Once the sum of the reward within an episode is converged to a positive value, we use deterministic replay to extract the attack sequences.
+Tuning the reward values can increase convergence speed for some specific cases but in general the reward values work for all the cases.
 To discourage the RL agent from taking too many steps without making a guess, we have \texttt{length\_violation\_reward}, which is a large negative value when the length of an episode is longer than \texttt{window\_size}.
 When we implement a detection scheme in the environment, there is also the \texttt{detection\_reward} which is the reward (negative value) when the sequence is caught by the detector as a potential attack.